 From Rene Descartes and Stephen King, to Woody Allen and Tina Fey, famous INTPs have carved out a legacy with their intellect and ingenuity.
 We’ve detailed several INTP celebrities below:

 Musicians and Artists

-According to a survey by the MBTI manual, The Logician is among the most interested in art appreciation among the different personality types.
+According to a survey by the 16 personalities manual, The Logician is among the most interested in art appreciation among the different personality types.
 It’s not surprising, then, that many INTPs have made a significant impact in the fields of art and music.
 These can be the ultimate playground for INTPs, who relish experimenting with ideas and pushing boundaries.
 They’re especially drawn to art forms that incorporate a bit of science and technology, and they bounce between childlike enthusiasm and prolonged states of hyperfocus.

 Because INTPs are not bound by conventions, their art and music can be eclectic and distinct, even genre-defying.
 Although they’re reluctant to express their emotions directly through their art, they bring an intellectual depth to it instead.
 They enjoy being able to craft new works from scratch.
 Actualizing the concepts that have been brewing in their heads can be very fulfilling.